microsoft/FluidFramework/.changeset/easy-deer-retire.md

 "@fluid-experimental/tree2": major
 ---

+datastore-definitions: Jsonable and Serializable now require a generic parameter

 The `Jsonable` and `Serializable` types from @fluidframework/datastore-definitions now require a generic parameter and if that type is `any` or `unknown`will return a new result `JsonableTypeWith<>` that more accurately represents the limitation of serialization.